People and progress: Workforce key as Joint Munitions Command modernizes

 |0

-This work, People and progress: Workforce key as Joint Munitions Command modernizes [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, People and progress: Workforce key as Joint Munitions Command modernizes, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.